Germany's SAP may speed up shift to the cloud

 It has a target for revenue of 750 million euros from this field for this year, while aiming for 2 billion euros by 2015.

-As well as IBM and Oracle, SAP faces competition from smaller rivals like Salesforce.com Inc (CRM.N) and Workday Inc (WDAY.N), and the group spent $7.7 billion last year to buy Internet-based computing companies Ariba and SuccessFactors.
+As well as IBM and Oracle, SAP faces competition from smaller rivals like Salesforce.com Inc and Workday Inc, and the group spent $7.7 billion last year to buy Internet-based computing companies Ariba and SuccessFactors.

 Questions about the security of data stored in cloud, and often on servers in many countries, have intensified this year after accusations about spying by authorities from the United States and other countries.